grimmelm/ctech404/ctech402/module_3/M3_H5P_Strings-are-Immutable/exercise_specs.md

 ## Key Technical Outcome

 ## Exercise Context
-Lists are mutable - list methods change the list<br>
+Lists are mutable - list methods change the orignal list<br>
-Strings are immutable - string methods do NOT change the string.<br>
+Strings are immutable - string methods do NOT change the orignal string.<br>
-For this reasons, methods we have used on lists, such as .append(), cannot be used on a string.
+Therefore, some of the methods we have used on lists, such as .append(), cannot be used on strings.
 If you attempt to use such a method, you will receive an error.
-What we can do is create a new string continaing the desired changes.<br>
+One way to make a change to a string is to create a new string that contains the desired change.<br>

-(note: replace() doesnt change the original string.)

 ## Exercise Instructions